Today in World War II History—March 9, 1943

-75 Years Ago—Mar.
-9, 1943: US Eighth Air Force Central Medical Establishment recommends 25-mission combat tour for bomber crewmen, 200 hours/150 missions for fighter pilots.
+80 Years Ago—Mar.
+9, 1943: US Eighth Air Force Central Medical Establishment in Britain recommends 25-mission combat tour for bomber crewmen and 200 hours or 50 missions for fighter pilots.

 Field Marshal Erwin Rommel returns to Germany for sick leave & to plead for a decreased bridgehead in North Africa; Col. Gen. Jürgin von Arnim succeeds him over Army Group Africa, but this is kept secret.

 In lieu of Mardi Gras, New Orleans holds Carnival Day Bond Drive for 25,000 people, sells $1 million in bonds.
 (Read more: “World War II War Bonds”)

 In neutral Portuguese Goa in India, British SOE agents damage German freighter Ehrenfels, which was transmitting sailing times to U-boats (ship is scuttled).